jamai12/jamai12.github.io/_posts/2025/2025-02-07-Build-your-own-Socks-Proxy.md

 Let’s dive in, i w'll start by explaining how a proxy server works.

 A proxy server is responsible for handling connections from a client, establishing a persistent socket tunnel and maintaining the connection similar to a reverse shell.
 The client initiates a connection with the server on a specified port, while the server simultaneously listens for connections from ProxyChains.
-We can define where ProxyChains should initiate connections in its configuration file located in the `/etc` directory.
+We can define where ProxyChains should initiate connections in its configuration file located in the `/etc/proxychains.conf`.

 Once the server receives a connection from ProxyChains, it forwards it to the previously established tunnel with the client so the client then determines the connection type based on ProxyChains’ request and extracts the target IP address and port from the incoming packet.
 After extraction, the client creates a socket and initiates a direct connection with the target machine on the specified port, effectively establishing another tunnel within the internal network.